Published on July 16th, 2013 | Posted by: Scott Borgmier

 The popular look for mascara these days is big, bigger, biggest.
 With all this black…the eyes can get lost.
 For game day and school, consider using two coats on the top lashes only.
 Too much underneath looks makes your eye makeup look heavy and drags your look down in photos.
 Invest in a lash comb to help sweep those clumps away and replace that tube once a month!

-Pinks, Peaches, Gloss, Shimmers…these are flattering approachable options to complete the fresh faced All American look.
-Grab a longwearing color for game day if you tend to wear it off, but most are too drying for everyday.
+Pinks, peaches, gloss, shimmers … these are flattering options to complete the fresh-faced, All-American look.
+Grab a long-wearing color for game day if you tend to wear it off, but most are too drying for everyday.
 Leave the bright, matte, fuchsia and red for later.

-About Angela: Angela Angel is a makeup artist in Dallas, TX with over 20 years of experience in feature films, fashion and commercial advertising.
+Angela is a makeup artist in Dallas, TX with over 20 years of experience in feature films, fashion and commercial advertising.
 As a part of the Varsity Team, she works with young ladies from all over the country creating looks for the VSF catalog.